Wurielle/sassy-skeleton/README.md

 # [Sassy-Skeleton](http://noahfenghom.com/sassy-skeleton)

-Sassy Skeleton is an unofficial SASS (and not SCSS)  version of [Dave Gamache's](https://twitter.com/dhg) Skeleton Framework.
+Sassy Skeleton is an unofficial Sass (and not SCSS)  version of [Dave Gamache's](https://twitter.com/dhg) Skeleton Framework.
 It currently features a stable version of Skeleton 2.0.4.

 Check out <http://getskeleton.com> for the original documentation and details.

 ## Getting started

-Compiling SASS:
+Compiling Sass:
-- using SASS:
+- using Sass:

 ```
 sass path/to/file/input.sass path/to/file/output.css